-- Net sales of \$6.3 billion, an increase of 36.7%. - Gross profit of \$3.1 billion, an increase of 41.5%. - Net earnings attributable to Skechers U.S.A., Inc. of \$741.5 million, an increase of 652.3%. - Diluted earnings per share of \$4.73, an increase of 639.1%, which included \$2.14, or 334.4% of the increase, from non-recurring tax benefits and legal settlements. - One-year relative total stockholder returns ("TSR") of 21% as of December 31, 2021 is above the median of a 15-company compensation peer group (see "Compensation Discussion and Analysis-Peer Group Selection and Market Data" below), and three-year and five-year relative TSR's of 90% and 77% as of December 31, 2021 are in the 80th and 85th percentiles, respectively, of the peer group.
+- Net sales of \$8.0 billion, an increase of 7.5%. - Net earnings attributable to Skechers U.S.A., Inc. of \$545.8 million. - Diluted earnings per share ("EPS") of \$3.49, an increase of 46.6%. - As of December 31, 2023, one-year total stockholder returns ("TSR") of 49%, which is in the 82nd percentile of a 92-company compensation peer group (S&P Retail Select Industry Index), and three-year and five-year relative TSR's of 73% and 172%, which are in the 74th and 68th percentiles of the same peer group, respectively.

-Key 2021 Compensation Actions
+Key 2023 Compensation Actions

-The primary elements of our compensation program for the Named Executive Officers and a summary of the actions taken by the Compensation Committee during 2021 are set forth below.
+The primary elements of our compensation program for the Named Executive Officers and a summary of the actions taken by the Compensation Committee during 2023 are set forth below.

-Compensation Component Link to Business and Talent Strategies 2021 Compensation Actions Base Salary (Page 19) Market-competitive salaries reflecting contribution, background, knowledge, skills, experience and performance.
-As a result of the business disruption caused by the COVID-19 pandemic, our Compensation Committee did not grant any merit based increases to the Named Executive Officers.
-Annual Incentive Compensation (Page 20) Annual cash incentives based on the achievement of our financial goals.
-Our Compensation Committee approved the performance criteria, formulae and percentages to be used to determine the Named Executive Officers' incentive compensation, which were unchanged from the prior year.
-Long-Term Incentive Compensation (Page 21) Aligns Named Executive Officers' interests with long-term interests of stockholders and are based on the achievement of financial and strategic objectives.
-Our Compensation Committee granted to the Named Executive Officers: • Restricted stock awards with time-based vesting, and • Performance-based restricted stock awards ("PSA"s) with vesting based upon the achievement of pre-established earnings per share ("EPS") growth for each year of a 3-year performance period and 3-year relative TSR.
+Compensation Component Link to Business and Talent Strategies 2023 Compensation Actions Base Salary (Page 24) Base salaries reflect contribution, background, knowledge, skills, experience and performance.
+Our Compensation Committee approved merit-based increases for our NEOs, ranging from 5% to 9%, commensurate with the performance of our company and individual accomplishments.
+Annual Incentive Compensation (Page 25) Annual cash incentives based on the achievement of our financial goals.
+Our Compensation Committee approved the performance criteria, formula and percentages to be used to determine the Named Executive Officers' incentive compensation.
+Long-Term Incentive Compensation (Page 26) Aligns Named Executive Officers' interests with long-term interests of stockholders and are based on the achievement of financial and strategic objectives.
+Our Compensation Committee granted to the Named Executive Officers: • Restricted stock awards with time-based vesting, and • Performance-based restricted stock awards ("PSAs") with vesting based upon the achievement of pre-established EPS growth for each year of a 3-year performance period and 3-year relative TSR.

-2020 Say-On-Pay Vote
+2023 Say-On-Pay Vote

-At the 2017 Annual Meeting, our stockholders approved advisory votes on the compensation of our Named Executive Officers to occur on a triennial basis.
-Accordingly, we held an advisory "say-on-pay" vote in 2020, in which approximately 85% of votes cast were in support of our pay practices.
+At our 2017 and 2023 annual meetings of stockholders, our stockholders recommended, and the Board of Directors determined, that the stockholder advisory votes on the compensation of our Named Executive Officers would occur on a triennial basis.
+Accordingly, we held an advisory "say-on-pay" vote in 2023, in which approximately 72% of votes cast were in support of our pay practices.
 In its compensation review process, the Compensation Committee considers whether our executive compensation program is aligned with the interests of its stockholders.
-In that respect, as part of its review of our executive compensation program, the Compensation Committee considered the approval by approximately 85% of the votes cast for our advisory say-on-pay vote at our 2020 Annual Meeting of Stockholders.
+In that respect, as part of its review of our executive compensation program, the Compensation Committee considered the approval by approximately 72% of the votes cast for our advisory say-on-pay vote at our 2023 annual meeting of stockholders.
+We expect that the next say-on-pay vote, after the Annual Meeting, will be held at our 2026 annual meeting of stockholders.

-For 2021, the Compensation Committee determined that our executive compensation philosophies and objectives, and compensation elements continued to be appropriate, including the changes that were made to our long-term incentive program with the introduction of performance-based restricted stock awards in 2020 to better align the Named Executive Officers' interests with the long-term interests of stockholders based on the achievement of specific performance goals.
+For 2023, the Compensation Committee determined that our executive compensation philosophies and objectives, and compensation elements continued to be appropriate, including the changes that were made to our long-term incentive program with the introduction of performance-based restricted stock awards in 2020 to better align the Named Executive Officers' interests with the long-term interests of stockholders based on the achievement of specific performance goals.
+The Compensation Committee will continue to regularly review, assess and, when appropriate, adjust our executive compensation program in response to stockholder feedback.

-As discussed in greater detail in the discussion under "Long-Term Incentive Program," the performance-based restricted stock awards that were awarded as part of the Named Executive Officers' compensation in 2021 once again consisted of two equally weighted performance metrics:
+As discussed in greater detail in the discussion under "Long-Term Incentive Program," the performance-based restricted stock awards that were awarded as part of the Named Executive Officers' compensation in 2023 consisted of two equally weighted performance metrics:

-- 3-year adjusted earnings per share growth, measured annually based on pre-established growth goals, and - 3-year TSR relative to the companies comprising the S&P Retail Select Industry Index.
+- 3-year EPS Growth, measured annually based on pre-established growth goals, and - 3-year TSR relative to the companies comprising the S&P Retail Select Industry Index.